maryash/maryash.github.io/235/projects/project_2/project_2.md

 **Work incrementally!** Work through the tasks sequentially (implement and test).
 Only move on to a task when you are positive that the previous one has been completed correctly.
 Remember that the names of function prototypes and member variables must exactly match those declared in the respective header file when implementing a class.

 ### Definition
-Let a dynamically resizable array be an array whose maximum capacity increases by a factor of 2 in the event that an insertion is attempted when it is already at maximum capacity and whose maximum capacity decreases by a factor of 2 then the number of elements within it drops below half of its maximum capacity.
+Let a dynamically resizable array be an array whose maximum capacity increases by a factor of 2 in the event that an insertion is attempted when it is already at maximum capacity and whose maximum capacity decreases by a factor of 2, when the number of elements within it drops below half of its maximum capacity.
 For axample:
 ```
 arr1 <- {1, 2, 3, 4}             //capacity == 4
 arr1.add(5)